openedx/docs.openedx.org/source/educators/references/workflow.rst

-It is recommended that you :ref:`test course content <Testing Your Course Content>` throughout the creation process, including making sure that the content is available for learners who access courses using the edX mobile apps.
+It is recommended that you :ref:`test course content <Testing Your Course Content>` throughout the creation process, including making sure that the content is available for learners who access courses using the mobile apps.
 For more information, see :ref:`design for mobile <Designing for Mobile>`.

-.. note:: Keep in mind that course updates that you make might take longer to appear in the edX mobile apps than on the edX site.
+.. note:: Keep in mind that course updates that you make might take longer to appear in the mobile apps than on your course website.
 In particular, newly published content can take up to an hour to update on the Android app.